VdiVictor/KiCAD_Lib/README.md

 * 04_Oscillators

 ## Gitignore
-The only ignored folder is the 3D_Models one because it is too heavy for github (IMO).
+Nothing is ignored for now

 ## License
 This repo is under the GPL v3 license and can be used under its conditions.